AXREM Constitution

 The appointed Convenor of each Group shall report to the Executive Committee appropriate actions to be taken under the AXREM name, and seek qualification and confirmation as required.

-9 SPECIAL INTEREST GROUPS
+9. SPECIAL INTEREST GROUPS

-of the Executive Committee he/she shall report on the groups’ activities to the Executive Committee.
+Any existing AXREM Member may join a Special Interest Group.
+Special Interest Groups shall elect their own Convenor and if that representative is already a member of the Executive Committee he/she shall report on the groups’ activities to the Executive Committee.
 Otherwise, the Convenor may be invited to attend appropriate Executive Committee meetings.
 Each Convenor of a Special Interest Group shall serve for a maximum of two years at which time an election within the group shall take place.

 The appointed Convenor of each group shall communicate to the Executive committee any actions to be taken under the AXREM name, and seek qualification and confirmation as required.